TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.12.md

 D. Review and report on matters pending before the Board of Appeals.

 E. Review and report on matters specified in or when required under the Zoning By-Law.

 F. Conducting of hearings and the filing of reports, with recommendations, concerning proposed amendments to the Zoning By-Law.

 G. Coordinate and facilitate open space planning and preservation within the town and among town officers and committees.
 ```

 ### SECTION 3.12.6 PLANNING BOARD

 ```
-The Board of Selectmen shall appoint five residents to serve on the Planning Board for five year staggered terms.
+The Board of Selectmen shall appoint seven residents to serve on the Planning Board for five year staggered terms.
+At least one of the appointees must be qualified for such appointment by virtue or relevant and significant experience or training in the field of environmental or urban planning.

 The Planning Board is established under G.L.c.
 41, §81A,
 and shall perform and discharge all of the statutory powers and duties required by law, including those set forth in The Zoning Act, G.L.c.
 40A, in the Subdivision Control Act and other relevant sections in G.L.c.
 41, Sections 81A to 81GG, inclusive, in Chapter 270 of the Acts of 1985 and in G.L.c.
 41.
 ```